Oral English Communication Competence of International Teaching Assistants

 • Academic departments are responsible for:

-• ensuring that their ITAs take the OECT before they begin their teaching appointments
+• ensuring that their ITAs follow the English for Teaching Requirement and enroll in the necessary language support options before they begin their teaching appointments

-• proving the list of ITAs who need to be tested, including their TOEFL iBT or IELTS scores, to itas@iastate.edu (the scores are needed to identify students who qualify for a full or partial exemption from the OECT)
+• proving the list of ITAs who need to be tested, including their TOEFL/IELTS/PTE/Duolingo scores, to itas@iastate.edu

-• appointing ITAs to teaching roles considering OECT score-based recommendations
+• appointing ITAs to teaching duties at appropriate levels, considering the English for Teaching Requirement recommendations

 • accommodating ITAs' schedules (ITAs may be placed in GR ST 5400 courses, which they should take concurrently with their teaching appointments).